-Clocking in at around 40 minutes long it's a small investment for some — I broke it up over a few viewings.
-Don't let the length be a deterrent, it's ultimately time well spent.
+Clocking in at around 40 minutes long, it's a small investment for some — I broke it up over a few viewings.
+Don't let the length be a deterrent.
+It's ultimately time well spent. ↓

-Also please, let's appreciate your friendly neighborhood bookstore
+While we're here, let's appreciate your friendly neighborhood bookstore